solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 addresses.addAddress("CONTRACT_NAME", contractAddress, chainId, isContract);
 ```

-FPS has the following type checkers implemented for the `addAddress` function:
+FPS has the following type checks implemented for the function `addAddress`:

 -   Address must be unique for a given name and chain id.
 -   Address must be non-zero.
 -   Chain id must be non-zero.
 -   Address must be a contract in the specified chain if `isContract` is set to `true`.
-- Address must not be contracts in the specified chain if `isContract` is set to `false`.
+-   Address must not be a contract in the specified chain if `isContract` is set to `false`.

 Addresses can be added before the proposal runs by modifying the Addresses JSON file.
 After a successful deployment the `getRecordedAddresses` function will return all of the newly deployed addresses, and their respective names and chain id's.